topliceanu/alexandrutopliceanu.ro/content/post/scheduling-in-kubernetes.md

 }
 ```

-K8s schedules pods on a first come first served order.
-It formes a queue of all
+K8s schedules pods on a first come, first served order.
+It forms a queue of all
 the requests to schedule pods and processes them one by one.
 At this point, there
 is no concurrency which makes the code simpler.
 I’ll show later how k8s makes
 the process fast.